This project can be offered either on a full-time or a part-time basis. Please email the prospective supervisor for more details.

 We welcome applications from Home/EU and overseas students.
 The University of Birmingham offers a number of competitive scholarships for students of the highest calibre.
 Further details are available at :

-Eligibility requirements: An Undergraduate Honours degree with a minimum classification of a 2.1 or equivalent and an English Language qualification for international students.
+Eligibility requirements: An Undergraduate Honours degree with a minimum classification of a 2.1 or equivalent, research experience in the form of undergraduate or MSc dissertation in sport psychology or related field, and an English Language qualification for international students.